-Prerequisite: "C" grade or higher or "Pass" in ENGL 099 or 109 or 110 or ESL 119 or equivalent or assessment.
+Prerequisite: "C" grade or higher or "Pass in ENGL 099 or 109 or ESL 119 or 120 or equivalent or

 Traditional freshman composition course.
 Students will study the elements and principles of composition through the practice of writing narrative and expository essays and a research paper.
 Utilizing word processing in the computer lab, revision is stressed as a means of achieving effective skills in writing.
 Assigned readings stimulate critical thinking and effective writing.
-Emphasis is on using outside sources and documenting them according to MLA format.
+Emphasis is on using outside sources and documenting them according to MLA